aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test Enhancer/Datafile.md

 # Data File Upload Variables

 To analyze variables, use a data file that contains events and their associated variables.
 You can upload these in a file format such as CSV, XLS or other text files.
-Alternatively, you can enter event data directly into the simulator interface.
+Alternatively, you can enter event data directly into the Expander interface.
 To perform an attribute analysis, use an event data file that includes attribute values for your events.

 ![Datafile](/img/datafile.png)